SatoryKono/ChEMBL_data_acquisition/docs/USAGE_EN.md

 Sub-commands accept aliases in both Latin and Cyrillic layouts (to ease Windows keyboard switching): `chembl`, `uniprot`, `iuphar`, `all`.

+> **UniProt identifier requirement**: the input CSV must contain a column with
+> UniProt accessions.
+By default the pipeline expects `uniprot_id`.
+Alternative
+> headers can be supplied through `target.all.uniprot_column`, or detected
+> automatically when the column name includes keywords like `uniprot` or
+> `accession`.

 ### Staging switches

 Only the target pipeline currently honours the staging flags: